Last Updated on

 Drive from Narooma to Braidwood

 You’ll be driving to Canberra today, if you’re happy to keep following my suggestions.
-This diversion does make the overall road trip a bit longer but I think the nation’s capital is worth a visit (alternatively, just keep following the coast to Sydney).
+This diversion does make the overall Melbourne to Sydney road trip a bit longer but I think the nation’s capital is worth a visit (alternatively, just keep following the coast to Sydney).
 To break up the journey, I would recommend Braidwood as the first stop.

 Distance: 130 kilometres (80 miles)